-You can start a generic Scenario by clicking the 'Try it out!' button at the top of this page.
+You can start a generic Scenario by clicking the "Try Elody" button at the top of this page.
 This will open a chatbot-like interface through which you can select the problem you want to solve.

-Alternatively, you can also start a specialized Scenario using the 'Plan a Scenario' button.
+Alternatively, you can also start a specialized Scenario by selecting one from the list.
 A planned Scenario is preconfigured so that you can start on your problem right away without having to explain the problem to a chatbot first.
-This is explained in detail on , but is not really necessary for first-time users.
+This is explained in detail on the next page, but is not really necessary for first-time users.